lbcb-edu/BSc-project-18-19/README.md

 where the return value is the [CIGAR](https://samtools.github.io/hts-specs/SAMv1.pdf) string of the alignment, `AlignmentType` is a `enum class` determining the alignment type (i.e. global, local or semi-global), and gap is the insertion/deletion cost (other variables are self explanatory).
 Once the library is completed, it has to be used in the mapper which includes adding input arguments for the alignment type and match, mismatch and gap costs.
 Afterwards, two random sequences from the first input file have to be aligned and the resulting `CIGAR` string printed.

+A good read for this part of the project is the second chapter of the Bioinformatics course held at University of Zagreb, Faculty of Electrical Engineering and Computing (located [here](https://www.fer.unizg.hr/_download/repository/bioinformatika_skripta_v1.2.pdf)).

 ## Disclaimer

 Laboratory for Bioinformatics and Computational Biology cannot be held responsible for any copyright infringement caused by actions of students contributing to any of its repositories.
 Any case of copyright infringement will be promptly removed from the affected repositories and reported to appropriate faculty organs.